PsychoTropical Research Introduction

 Anyone with questions and comments may contact me.
-I am often available on Skype and happy to speak with people — remember that Skype can be used just as an instant text platform where I can respond by talking rather than typing (which is much easier for me because of my disability), you do not need to turn on your microphone or camera, or even have one.
+I am usually available on Zoom/Skypefor several hours each week and happy to speak with people — remember that these can be used just as an instant text platform where I can respond by talking rather than typing (which is much easier for me because of my disability), you do not need to turn on your microphone or camera, or even have one.

 Philosophy and Motivation

 The motivation to maintain this website is to help both doctors and patients, their families and friends, navigate the mass of mis-information they are confronted with: that necessitates experience and critical analysis.
 One prominent theme is the underuse of what are certainly the most effective of all anti-depressants for those with severe depression, the old MAOIs, and the extensive mis-information and mis-understanding relating thereto.
 My recent editorial about this in Professor Stahl’s journal, titled ‘Much ado about nothing’ , was published early 2017, and my review about MAOIs and tyramine in 2018 in the J of Neural Transmission in Nov 2018 .
+See publications for an up to date list.
 I convened the international group of experts in MAOIs and the expert group’s ‘position statement’ was published in late 2019 .

 Unfortunately, mainstream medicine is as prone to distorted information and wishful thinking as is alternative health care.
 Misinformation is promulgated by powerful wealthy interest groups, especially the pharmaceutical companies, and others, including medical practitioners themselves (status, self-importance, money).
 See my critical commentaries collected under ‘Bias in science’.

-I now think that the medical publication scene and the internet are such that my efforts are more productively directed to putting quality information on my web site, rather than getting more papers published in scientific journals (which few read).
+I now think that the medical publication scene and the internet are such that more of my efforts are directed to putting quality information on my web site, not just getting more papers published in scientific journals.

 One significant major downside of capitalism is that it favours a plutocratic hegemony*: that is not good for science generally, nor is it good for patients, because it produces a strong distorting bias pushing doctors in the direction of using newer well-advertised expensive treatments, rather than the best treatments.